sandraschi/pywinauto-mcp/docs/STATUS_REPORT.md

 PyWinAuto MCP has evolved into a sophisticated Windows automation platform with enterprise-grade features.
 This report provides a comprehensive assessment of current capabilities, identifies critical gaps, and outlines strategic improvements for complete GitHub functionality and community readiness.

 ### 🎯 Key Achievements
-- ✅ **22 Comprehensive Automation Tools** with extensive prompt templates
+- ✅ **23 Comprehensive Automation Tools** with extensive prompt templates
+- ✅ **Desktop State Capture** with UI element discovery and visual annotations
 - ✅ **Dual Architecture** (MCP + REST API) with feature parity
 - ✅ **Face Recognition Security** with webcam integration
 - ✅ **Advanced DXT Packaging** with complete dependency management